Skip to main content

 This feeling is a valid and important piece of data.
 It points toward a profound biological truth ∞ therapeutic protocols are powerful signals, yet their ultimate expression depends entirely on the environment in which they operate.
 Your body is that environment.
 The choices you make every day regarding what you eat and how you move create the foundational operating system that determines how effectively these signals are received and utilized.

-Thinking about as mere complements to your therapy is to misunderstand their power.
+Thinking about diet and exercise as mere complements to your therapy is to misunderstand their power.
 These lifestyle factors are the very substrate upon which your therapeutic success is built.
 Consider your endocrine system as a complex, interconnected communication network.
 Hormones are the messages, and cellular receptors are the recipients designed to listen to them.

 Lifestyle factors create the biological context that determines whether a therapeutic protocol can achieve its full potential.